top of page

 Kayaking Near the Kelp Forest

-If you have time for a short drive, Big Sur is one of the most scenic coastal regions in California.
-The pullouts along Highway 1 offer panoramic views of cliffs, wildlife, and turquoise water.
-One of the most popular stops is McWay Falls, a short walk from the parking lot where you can view a waterfall pouring onto a protected beach below.
+Big Sur is one of the most scenic coastal regions in California.
+The drive along Highway 1 offers panoramic views of cliffs, wildlife, and turquoise water.
+One of the most popular stops is McWay Falls, where a waterfall flows onto a protected beach below.
+The viewpoint is just a short walk from the parking lot.

 Carmel-by-the-Sea